DrinkinTea22/teahudv2/README.md

 * Custom basic shape materials
 * Custom refract and blur materials with fallbacks

-Some of these features involve scripting or programs that are intended for windows.
-Where possible, linux is also supported.
+Some of these features involve scripting or programs that are intended for windows.<br>
+Where possible, linux is also supported (you may need wine to run the update script).

 ## Goals for this project:
-As i'm now working with a auto-update hud, i would like to achieve minimal changes and its intended for casual players (for now)
+As i'm now working with a auto-update hud, i would like to achieve minimal changes and its intended for casual players (for now). <br>
 Note: this will replace the original project [TeaHud](https://github.com/DrinkinTea22/TeaHud) but the hud will remain on my github account.